36 Best Amazon Prime Benefits to Use in 2021

 You don't need a public library to get a free loaner when you have Amazon Prime.
 That's because the cost of an Amazon Prime membership includes access to a fairly wide collection of 1,000 books, magazines and audiobooks nestled in Prime Reading.
 Prime Reading allows you or your household to borrow up to 10 titles at a time and from a selection of Kindle books, magazines, short works, books with Audible narration, comics, and more.
 The available content is updated periodically, says Amazon, and titles are added and removed.
 Prime Reading can be viewed on Amazon's proprietary Fire tablet and Kindle e-reader, or via the Kindle reading apps for iOS and Android.

-As a bonus, Prime members also get free access to certain podcasts and other audiobooks and series through Audible Channels, a limited version of Audible.
+As a bonus, Prime members also get free access to certain podcasts (hey, check out Kiplinger's Your Money's Worth there) and other audiobooks and series through Audible Channels, a limited version of Audible (which is owned by Amazon, BTW).
 You need to download the Audible app and log in with your Prime account to start listening.
 Otherwise, a subscription to the full version of Audible, owned by Amazon, costs $14.95 a month (there’s a 30-day free trial).

 Binge on Your Favorite Shows

 You can even download movies and TV shows to mobile devices for later viewing (and what you buy, you keep in Your Video Library at Amazon).
-Cable TV and satellite cord-cutters may be pleased to know they can binge on HBO, Showtime, Starz and many more streaming services via the Amazon Prime app.
+Cable TV and satellite cord-cutters may be pleased to know they can binge on Showtime, Starz and many more streaming services via the Amazon Prime app.
 Additional fees for those channels run from $4.99 to $14.99 a month for Prime members.
+Oh, and if you're looking for HBO on Amazon Prime, sorry.
+Amazon booted HBO as of Sept.
+15. Ouch!

 Early Access to Lightning Deals

-You like your deals fast and hot.
-And you want to be at the front of the pack getting them.
+Do you live for the quick, hot deal?
 Amazon Prime members enjoy access to those one-off, deeply discounted Lightning Deals 30 minutes before the great unwashed as part of Prime Early Access.
 Lightning Deals are only good for a few hours (or as long as supplies last) so if you really want what's on sale early access is an advantage.
 But even then, Amazon warns some deals could sell out during the early access period, before opening up to the general public.
-Recent Prime Early Access Lightning Deals included 28% off an APOSEN smart Wi-Fi robot floor vacuum to 32% off a 50-pack of disposable face masks.
+Recent Prime Early Access Lightning Deals included 27% off Lulla Bear Shusher by Alex & Kate ($44), 27% off a two pack of AmeriTop outdoor solar lights ($35.99), and 35% off EAILGORL water bottles ($18.69, plus another 20% off by clicking the coupon button).

 Something for New Moms and Dads